snist-git/javamid2/README.md

-# Java Mid 2 Programs
+# Java 2-1 Programs
 ## Disclaimer : Dear student, you are advised to change the name of the programs and execute them in order to avoid getting caught plagiarising.

 List of Programs :

+## w53.java
+Write a Java Program to print the number of words in a piece of text, in a text file.

 ## w7.java
 Modify the withdraw() method of Account class such that this method should throw